Or search: cornell.edu

 Nondiscrimination Policy

-All students, employers and their recruitment representatives are expected to adhere to Cornell Law School’s Antidiscrimination Policy below.
+All students, employers and their recruitment representatives are expected to adhere to Cornell University Policy 6.4 – Prohibited Bias, Discrimination, Harassment, and Sexual and Related Misconduct.

-Concerns and complaints related to equal opportunity in education and in employment based on aspects of diversity protected under federal, state, and local law, including questions regarding or complaints arising under Cornell Policy 6.4.
+Concerns and complaints related to equal opportunity in education and in employment based on statuses protected under federal, state, and local law, including questions regarding or complaints arising under Cornell Policy 6.4 should be directed to the Office of Institutional Equity and Title IX.
 Cornell Law School requires all employers using the Career Development Office facilities and services to comply with our nondiscrimination policy and with applicable federal, state, and local laws and regulations.

 NALP Principles for a Fair and Ethical Recruitment Process